mattjmorrison/dotfiles/README.md

 ### Customizing Zsh

 The zsh setup is designed to allow customization.
-You can maintain a separate version controlled repository of zsh configurations and pull that repository into the `dotfiles/custom-configs` directory.
+I recommend that you maintain a separate version controlled repository of configurations for all of your settings and pull that repository into the `dotfiles/custom-configs` directory.
 Any file ending with `.sh` will automatically be sourced when you open a shell.
 You can use this to add additional alias, functions, etc.

 ## Tmux

 A must have for pair programming sessions.
 The most notable features are the themed status line pictured below and the non-stock leader key \<C-Space>

 ![tmux-status](https://cloud.githubusercontent.com/assets/4416952/4179937/429dc236-36dd-11e4-87ad-1aca9966db8d.png)